LucaLanziani/personal-site-hugo/content/posts/2023/03/local-development-environment.md

 ## Ok then, what do we do?

-There is no silver bullet, this post is only here to make us realize that we might spend most of your team's effort setting up the perfect CI/Staging/Production environment.
+There is no silver bullet, this post is only here to make us realize that we might spend most of our team's effort setting up the perfect CI/Staging/Production environment.
 Still, someone joining our team will have to figure out all the above themselves if no one focuses on making local development easy.

 Some companies approach the problem with remote development environments like gitpod, github codespaces, etc.
 They remove the burden from the developers to keep up to date the environments and shift the responsibility to different teams that will keep these remote environments updated for us.